niellevince/gatesmith/README.md

 - Flexible permission structure that works with any action types
 - User-friendly role display names for UI integration
 - Wildcard support for granting all permissions on a resource
+- Helper functions for immediate ownership and group membership checks

 ## Installation